stevemussmann/Comp-D_MPI/README.md

 # Comp-D_MPI
 A program for comprehensive computation of D-statistics and population summaries using MPI.
 This program calculates variations of Patterson's D-statistic, including the original ABBA-BABA test as well as the partitioned-D and Dfoil tests.

-An accessory program (fn) calculates the F2, F3, and F4 statistics.
+An accessory program (fn) is currently under development which will calculate the F2, F3, and F4 statistics.

 ## Compilation and installation